poojashree2001/Online-Medicine-Ordering-system-using-PHP/README.md

 # Online-Medicine-Ordering-system-using-PHP
+I developed this full stack project during my engineering.
 I developed this project using the following:

 XAMPP v3.3.0
 PHP